Skip to main content

 If you don’t upgrade before the 14-day trial ends, automatic processing (code reviews, CI failure analysis, push events) stops.
 You can still trigger reviews manually by commenting “Gitar review” on any PR/MR. Subscribe at any time to restore full access.

 Yes.
-You can upgrade from Team to Enterprise at any time by contacting support@gitar.ai.
+You can upgrade between Core and Pro at any time from your billing settings.
+To move to an Enterprise plan, contact support@gitar.ai.
 Enterprise plans include unlimited seats, custom integrations, and dedicated support.

 Contact support@gitar.ai to cancel your subscription.
 Your access continues until the end of the current billing period.